earth-mover/icechunk/spec/icechunk_spec.md

 Icechunk uses a series of linked metadata files to describe the state of the store.

 - The **Snapshot file** records all of the different arrays and groups in the store, plus their metadata.
 Every new commit creates a new snapshot file.
 The snapshot file contains pointers to one or more chunk manifest files and [optionally] attribute files.
-- **Chunk Manifests** store references to individual chunks.
+- **Chunk manifests** store references to individual chunks.
 A single manifest may store references for multiple arrays or a subset of all the references for a single array.
 - **Attributes files** provide a way to store additional user-defined attributes for arrays and groups outside of the structure file.
 This is important when the attributes are very large.
 - **Chunk files** store the actual compressed chunk data, potentially containing data for multiple chunks in a single file.
 - **Reference files** track the state of branches and tags, containing a lightweight pointer to a snapshot file.
 Transactions on a branch are committed by creating the next branch file in a sequence.